14425466939_b0bbee260e

 Arrival in Oxford

 When planning your arrival, please take a look at University's travel guidance.
 There are also orientation events, details of which can be found on the Orientation webpage.
-The University also arranges pre-sessional English courses.
+The University also arranges pre-sessional English courses (Oxford Single Sign-On login required).
 You may also find the University's Bank Guide for European and International Students useful for opening a bank account.

 Student Visas